PNNL-Comp-Mass-Spec/DMS-Model-Config-Db-Updater/Readme.md

 When `/UsePgSchema` is provided, if the object name does not already have a schema and the database group for the page family is defined (using `my_db_group`), preface object names with the PostgreSQL schema that applies to the database group
-* This should only be set to true if the DMS website is now retrieving data from PostgreSQL and schema names need to be added to page families
+* This should only be used if the DMS website is now retrieving data from PostgreSQL and schema names need to be added to page families

 Use `/Validate` to read column names used in each SQLite file and validate against the column names in the source tables or views for list reports, detail reports, and entry pages
-* When this is true, the name map files are not loaded and no object renaming is performed
+* When validating names, the name map files are not loaded and no object renaming is performed
+* Also validates stored procedure argument names in model config DBs vs. the database

 Use `/Server:ServerName` to define the server name to contact to validate form field names against columns in tables or views
 * Assumed to be SQL Server if `/UsePostgresSchema` is false; otherwise, assumes PostgreSQL

+Use `/UseDev` to use the development databases instead of the production databases (only applicable for SQL Server)

+Use `/RequireMatchingArgNameCase` to require that stored procedure argument names have matching case in model config DBs vs. the database

 When validating column names against the database, if errors are found, by default the program will notify the user of errors, then exit
 * Use `/ValidateIgnoreErrors` to show any errors found, then continue with the next model config DB file

+Use `/IgnoreMissingStoredProcedures` to ignore missing stored procedures when validating stored procedure argument names

 Use `/WriteResults` to save the validation results to a text file
 * Use `/ResultsFile:ValidationResults.txt` to customize the filename